-Community Partner(s): Field Schools are conducted in coordination and collaboration with one or more community-based partners at a learning site.
-The extent of the coordination and the nature of the collaboration should reflect the Field School's expressed student learning outcomes.
-Community partners should also be willing to collaborate with the Field School for at least two years so that the Field School can be offered twice during a three-year period.
+Discovery Field Schools are conducted in coordination and collaboration with one or more community-based partners at a learning site.
+The extent of the coordination and the nature of the collaboration should reflect the field school's expressed student learning outcomes.
+Community partners should also be willing to collaborate with the field school for at least two years so that the field school can be offered twice during a three-year period.
 Community partners will be compensated for the collaboration.
 Please note that this compensation must be allocated from awarded grant monies.